-Lightweight, cross-platform C++ framework for the CPU-based rendering of medical images.
+Lightweight, cross-platform C++ toolkit for the rendering of medical images.

-Stone of Orthanc is a lightweight, cross-platform C++ toolkit for the CPU-based rendering of medical images.
+Stone of Orthanc is a lightweight, cross-platform C++ toolkit for the rendering of medical images.
 It notably features support for MPR (multiplanar reconstruction of volume images), PET-CT fusion, and accurate physical world coordinates.
-Stone of Orthanc is not a fully-featured DICOM viewer, but rather a building block to create such applications.
+Stone of Orthanc is not a fully-featured DICOM viewer, but rather a building block to create such applications, such as the Stone Web viewer.

 Stone of Orthanc is similar in spirit to two other well-known toolkits: